Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models: Pricing by Replication in Regular Markets

-In the next definition, we apply Definition \ref{defprice2} to the first specification of $x_t$, that is, we set $x_t = x_t (x) := x \cB_t (x)$.
+In the next definition, we apply Definition \ref{defprice2} to the first of the above-mentioned specifications of $x_t$, that is, we set $x_t=x_t(x) := x \cB_t(x)$.
 As in Definition \ref{defprice2}, the discounted wealth is given by \eqref{edd}.

 \begin{definition} {\rm For a fixed $t \in [0,T]$, assume that $p^e_t$ is a ${\cal G}_{t}$-measurable random variable.
-If there exists a trading strategy $(x_t (x) , p^e_t, \phi^t , \cC^t) \in \Psi^{t, x_t(x)}(\sC)$ such that
+If there exists a trading strategy $(x_t(x) , p^e_t,\phi^t,\cC^t) \in \Psi^{t, x_t(x)}(\sC)$ such that

-then $p^e_t = p^e_t (x, \cC^t )$ is called the {\it hedger's ex-dividend price} at time $t$ for the contract $\cC^t $.} \end{definition}
+then $p^e_t=p^e_t (x,\cC^t)$ is called the {\it hedger's ex-dividend price} at time $t$ for the contract $\cC^t $.} \end{definition}

-Note that $\wh p_0(x,\cC) = p^e_0(x,\cC)$ and $\wh p_T (x, \cC )= p^e_T(x,\cC^T) =0$.
+Note that $p^r_0(x,\cC)=p^g_0(x,\cC)=p^e_0(x,\cC)$ and $p^g_T (x,\cC)=p^e_T(x,\cC^T) =0$.
 The price given in Definition \ref{defprice3} is suitable when dealing with derivatives written on the contract $\cC^t$ as an underlying asset or, simply, when the hedger would like to compute the future fair price for $\cC^t$ without actually entering into the contract at time 0.
-Furthermore, it can also be used to define a proxy for the marked-to-market value of the contract $\cC^t $.
+Furthermore, it can also be used to define a proxy for the exit price of the contract $\cC^t $.

-It is natural to ask whether the processes $\wh{p}_t(x, \cC)$ and $p^e_t(x,\cC^t)$ coincide for all $t \in [0,T]$.
-We will argue that this holds when the pricing problem is {\it local}, but it is not necessarily true for a {\it global} pricing problem (see Proposition \ref{prop5.2}).
+It is natural to ask whether the processes $p^g_t(x,\cC)$ and $p^e_t(x,\cC^t)$ coincide for all $t \in [0,T]$.
+We will argue that the equality $p^g_t(x,\cC)=p^e_t(x,\cC^t)$ is valid for every $t$ when the valuation problem is local, but it is not necessarily true for a global valuation problem (see Proposition \ref{prop5.2}).
 The reason is that in the former case the two processes satisfy identical BSDE, whereas in the latter case one obtains a generalized BSDE for the former process and a classical BSDE for the latter.
-It is also intuitively clear that in the case of the global pricing problem the two processes will typically differ, since the value of $p^e_t(x,\cC^t)$ is clearly independent of the hedger's trading strategy on $[0,t]$, as opposed to $\wh{p}_t(x,\cC)$, which may depend on the whole history of his trading.
-Since most pricing problems encountered in the existing literature have a local nature, to the best of our knowledge, this particular issue was not yet examined by other authors.
+It is also intuitively clear that in the case of the global valuation problem the two processes will typically differ, since the value of $p^e_t(x,\cC^t)$ is clearly independent of the hedger's trading strategy on $[0,t]$, as opposed to $p^g_t(x,\cC)$, which may depend on the whole history of his trading.
+Since most valuation problems encountered in the existing literature have a local nature, to the best of our knowledge, this particular issue was not yet examined by other authors.